wpilibsuite/frc-docs/source/commandbased/commandbased.md

 This is also often useful for "forking off" from commandgroups, when it is required that the command group flow depend on the "forked off" command.

-### Waitcommand
+### WaitCommand

-The `WaitCommand` class does nothing, and ends after a specified period of time elapses after its initial scheduling
+The `WaitCommand` class does nothing, and ends after a specified period of time elapses after its initial scheduling:

 ```java
 // Ends 5 seconds after being scheduled
 new WaitCommand(5)
 ```

+This is often useful as a component of a command group.

 ### WaitUntilCommand